abishek2002tk/Prime-Video-UI-Clone/README.md

 ## 🔗 Live Demo
-You can view the live project here :- https://prime-video-ui-clone.vercel.app/
+You can view the live project here:
+https://prime-video-ui-clone.vercel.app/

 ## ℹ️ Notes :-
 This is a static UI project created for learning and personal development.
 No backend or interactive functionality is included.
 Inspired by Amazon Prime Video, but all assets are original or placeholders.